PrisonTeam/Prison/docs/knownissues_v3.3.x.md

 # TODO Items for v3.3.0-alpha.13

+- On the new cmdStats details, add nano run times for commands so we can include avg run times.

+- Add a command usage count to commands.
+Then a simple report to list what commands were used, along with total command count of active commands.

+- Expand upon the config.yml command lockout so that if the player does not have access to a command, then suppress that command from all players, including command listings.
+Not all commands will be able to reject access due to the nature of the commands (all access to everyone) and/or the use of alt-perms (programmatic evaluation to the commands).  - Josh-65

 - File save to new format - OmarG
   - pre-req for turning off TP
   - pre-req for custom mine shapes